neondatabase/website/content/docs/guides/cloudflare-workers.md

 │ no typescript
 ```

 When asked if you want to deploy your application, select `no`.
-We'll develop and first test the application locally, before deploying it to Cloudflare Workers platform.
+We'll develop and test the application locally before deploying it to Cloudflare Workers platform.

 The `create-cloudflare` CLI installs the `Wrangler` tool to manage the full workflow of testing and managing your Worker applications.

 ### Implement the Worker script

-We'll use the `neon-serverless` driver to connect to the Neon database, so we need to install it as a dependency:
+We'll use the `neon-serverless` driver to connect to the Neon database, so you need to install it as a dependency:

 ```bash
 npm install @neondatabase/serverless
 ```

-Now, we can update the `src/index.js` file in the project directory with the following code:
+Now, you can update the `src/index.js` file in the project directory with the following code:

 ```js
 import { Client } from '@neondatabase/serverless';